Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Methodology

-where each query $q_i$ is associated with 1 positive document $d_i$ as per the sampling technique, and negatives $\{d^{-}_{ij}\}$ are sampled in-batch.
+where each $s_i$ is associated with one positive example $s_i^+$ as per the sampling technique, and negatives $\{s^{-}_{ij}\}$ are sampled in-batch.
 We use a batch size of 128 leveraging GradCache~\citep{DBLP:conf/rep4nlp/GaoZHC21}, and cross-device negatives across 4 GPUs.
 The representations $f(.)$ generated by the model are compared using the cosine similarity function.

 \textbf{Supervised Contrastive Fine-tuning:} We finally fine-tune the model for retrieval in the MS-MARCO dataset for eight epochs.
+Both the title and body of the documents are used, as this is the default setting for the document retrieval task.
 We start with ANCE-MaxP negatives~\citep{DBLP:conf/iclr/XiongXLTLBAO21}, refreshing them every two epochs with the model under training.
-We follow the loss introduced in Equation~\ref{eq:contrastive-loss}, sampling 9 negatives per query, using a batch size of 128, using in-batch negatives, and cross-device negatives across 4 GPUs.
+We follow the loss introduced in Equation~\ref{eq:contrastive-loss}, leveraging labeled query-document pairs.
+We sample 9 negatives per query, using a batch size of 128 and in-batch negatives.
+Moreover, cross-device negatives are considered across 4 GPUs, which totals 5120 documents for each query in the batch.